Robbie McIntosh: Winter Mountain, sessions and Turn Up for the Books

-In 2012 McIntosh played acoustic and electric guitar on multiple songs from Winter Mountain's self-titled debut album, including the bands debut single "Shed a little light" on which he played slide guitar.
-McIntosh played live with Sinead O'Connor, Tom Jones, Bluesclub and Los Pacaminos.
+In 2012 McIntosh played acoustic and electric guitar on multiple songs from Winter Mountain's self-titled debut album, including the band's debut single "Shed a little light" on which he played slide guitar.
+McIntosh played live with Sinéad O'Connor, Tom Jones, Bluesclub and Los Pacaminos.
 He released his fifth album Turn Up for the Books in September 2013.
 This album has contributions by Paul Beavis, Stephen Darrell Smith, Mark Feltham, Pino Palladino, Steven Wilson, Jess Upton and Peter Hope-Evans.

 Seaworld and Fortuneswell

-In May 2017 he once again joined John Mayer on stage to perform the song "Daughters in London".
+In May 2017 he once again joined John Mayer on stage to perform the song "Daughters” in London.
 In June 2021 Robbie released another album of songs called Seaworld, featuring Stephen Darrell Smith on keyboards, Paul Beavis on drums, Steve Wilson on bass, Jody Linscott on percussion and Peter Hope Evans on harmonica.
-McIntosh and Smith shared production credits and his former McCartney bandmate Paul “Wix” Wickens mastered the album.
+McIntosh and Smith shared production credits and his former McCartney bandmate Paul "Wix" Wickens mastered the album.
 In December 2021 he released the album Fortuneswell, solely as a download from Bandcamp.
 All profits from this went to the Fortuneswell Cancer Trust.

+Held By Trees

+During the first COVID-19 lockdown, McIntosh was invited by musician David Joseph to contribute to his Talk Talk inspired instrumental post-rock project called Held By Trees.
+The project, at that point, involved other Talk Talk associates, Martin Ditcham (drums, percussion), Lawrence Pendrous (piano), Andy Panayi (woodwinds) and Simon Edwards (bass).
+The group released their first album, Solace, in 2022.
+This was followed by live shows which featured bassist James Grant (replacing Edwards) and drummer Paul Beavis.